HeCunr/bilibili-spider/README.md

 ## Use Cases
 - Study AI technology applications and public feedback during the 2024 Paris Olympics.
 - Learn techniques for data scraping, processing, and visualization.

-## Installation and Usage
-- See on master branch